 Looking to add some new podcasts to your rotation?
 These are the absolute best personal finance podcasts I recommend to help you budget, pay off debt, and build wealth over time.
 These four podcasts kept me focused while paying off over $150,000 in student loans.
 In fact, I listened to #1 every single day on my way to work.
 Podcasts like these keep you on track for all of your financial goals!

-In this post, I will go over the best personal finance podcasts that are tried-and-tested by me for you.
+In this post, I will go over the best personal finance podcasts that are tried-and-tested by me just for you.
 I love to listen to them on my commute to and from work, when I'm cleaning, or when I'm on a walk.
 I'm certain they will help you get your mind (and your money) in the right place.

+Want more great PF content?
 Check out the best personal finance books here!

 This post is all about the best personal finance podcasts.